Groups are held virtually on Zoom. Register early to reserve your seat.

 This is a 1 part exploration, 1 part learning, 1 part journaling, 1 part goal setting, 1 part GPT-ing, and lots of parts fun and support with a little sass.
 Come prepared to work.
 The hour will be over before you're ready to leave.

-This week, come prepared to discuss the aspects of your identity you’ve lost (or always wanted but never had) and why you would like to reclaim them.
+This week, come prepared to discuss the core values that shape your identity and how they show in your interactions with others.
 Bring a journal to take notes because you’ll leave with tips, tricks, and steps to take to identify the identity you want to reclaim.

 EMOTIONAL INTELLIGENCE SKILL: Social Skills